 Through direct interaction with final customers, this eCommerce process cuts the product distribution chain to a significant extent.
 A direct and transparent channel between the producer or service provider and the final customer is made.
-This way products and services that are created cater to the individual preferences of the target audience.
+This way, products, and services are created catering to the individual preferences of the target audience.

 The process of eCommerce enables sellers to come closer to customers that lead to increased productivity and perfect competition.
-The customer can also choose between different sellers and buy the most relevant products as per requirements, preferences, and budget.
+The customer can also choose between sellers and buy the most relevant products according to requirements, preferences, and budget.
 Moreover, customers now have access to virtual stores 24/7.

 Cons of eCommerce

 eCommerce has its share of disadvantages too, such as: